kylead10/linkedIn-clone/README.md

 # React + Vite

-A practice react project styled using styled component and react-router-dom
+A practice react project component and react-router-dom